mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 #### 2:33

-Particularly [with regard] to *dullness* and *distraction*.
-“Dullness and distraction” here are meant to exemplify all kinds of delusions.
+Particularly [with regard] to *dullness* and *distraction*: “dullness and distraction” here are meant to exemplify all kinds of delusions.
 But according to the *Abhidharmakosha*, dullness and distraction are just [two] of the delusions.
 You can find them [in the list of dharmas] in the *Abhidharmakosha*: thirty-seven and thirty-eight say *dullness* and *distraction*.

 *Dullness* in Sanskrit is *styāna*.
 The translation says, “torpor, stiffness, or obduracy, stolidity, indifference. [...]
 Or sluggishness, languor, sloth.”
 Many translations.